-Kelvin-hours is a statement of the degree of temperature stability that a transport solution can realistically attain.
+Kelvin-hours are a statement about the degree of temperature stability that a transport solution can realistically attain.

 A simple comparison of qualification data under different temperature profiles does not generally provide a reliable statement.
-Different temperature scenarios impact on thermal packaging in different ways.
-To allow a reliable comparison to be made, these differences are taken into account in the determination of Kelvin-hours.
+Different temperature scenarios impact thermal packaging in different ways.
+To allow for a reliable comparison to be made, these differences are taken into account in the calculation of Kelvin-hours.

 Why are Kelvin-hours useful?